Choosing the Right Mini-Lathe or Mini-Mill for You

 Is a heavier machine “better” than a lighter machine?

 When removing large amounts of metal quickly, mass and horsepower are important in a big machine.
 However, when precision is your main objective, rigidity and tactile feedback for a good “feel” for the cut are of primary importance.
 Cast iron is heavy and cheap.
-Properly cast, aged and machined or ground it can be used to produce a very accurate machine.
-Cheaply cast and machined while still “green” it can warp before it even gets off the boat from overseas.
+Properly cast, aged and machined or ground, it can be used to produce a very accurate machine.
+Cheaply cast and machined while still “green,” it can warp before it even gets off the boat from overseas.
 Scraping in a warped cast iron bed to get it flat again takes a lot of effort and skill.
-If you have looked at web sites devoted to some imported mini-lathes, you may have noted that they are mostly devoted to how to turn the lathe into a useable machine rather than how to use it to make things.
+If you have looked at websites devoted to some imported mini-lathes, you may have noted that they are mostly devoted to how to turn the lathe into a usable machine rather than how to use it to make things.

 You should demand a machine that is accurate right out of the box.
-This is particularly true for a beginner, because a poor quality machine may lead you to believe that you don’t have the skill to be a machinist, when in reality it is the machine, not you that is at fault.
+This is particularly true for a beginner because a poor-quality machine may lead you to believe that you don’t have the skill to be a machinist when in reality, it is the machine, not you, that is at fault.
 Look for a rigid ground steel bed and aircraft grade 6061-T6 aluminum tables.
-The lathe should have a high quality cast base with plenty of depth and webbing to keep it rigid while keeping unnecessary weight to a minimum.
-If both portability and feedback from the cutting process to your fingers on the handwheels are important to you these are important advantages.
-How rigid a machine must be is determined by the power of the motor, and for motors in this small size range, the cross-sections and materials used should be engineered to give the optimum in rigidity while keeping weight and cost to a minimum.
+The lathe should have a high-quality cast base with plenty of depth and webbing to keep it rigid while keeping unnecessary weight to a minimum.
+If both portability and feedback from the cutting process to your fingers on the handwheels are important to you, these are important advantages.
+How rigid a machine must be is determined by the power of the motor, and for motors in this small size range, the cross-sections and materials used should be engineered to give the optimum rigidity while keeping weight and cost to a minimum.
 When the weight of the machine exceeds what is needed to make an accurate part, all you are getting is a higher shipping cost and less portability.